apace100/origins-docs/docs/types/meta_action_types/actor_action.md

 }
 ```

-This will set the actor of the action on fire for 5 seconds.
+This example will set the actor entity on fire for 5 seconds.